masonhaines/CS-381-mason-haines/as5/README.md

-# The Story of Z3lda README

-## Assignment AS4 AD HOC game CS 381
+# Assignment AS5 Audio GUI CS 381

 ### Instructions for Installation

-Please follow the steps below to install The Story of Z3lda game:
+Please follow the steps below to install AUDIO GUI

 ### 1. Update System and Install Dependencies